-As a percent of total sales, S&M OE (excluding the MDET) were 4.3% in 2016 (when there was no MDET) compared to 4.7% in both 2015 and 2014.
-S&M expenses including the MDET were 5.4% of sales in both 2015 and 2014.
-With the planned addition of S&M resources in 2017, S&M expenses as a percentage of total revenues are expected to increase.
+S&M expenses in 2017 were \$1,544 (3.7% of 2017 sales) compared to \$1,673 (4.3% of sales) in 2016, and \$2,164 (5.4% of sales) in 2015.
+Lower USD S&M expenses were due in part to the weaker GBP and in part to UTMD not hiring some replacements for sales reps in the U.S. that it had previously planned.
+S&M OE excluding the MDET were 4.7% of sales in 2015.
+With the planned addition of S&M resources in 2018 and a weaker USD, S&M expenses as a percentage of total revenues are expected to increase.

-- ii) R&D expenses: R&D expenses include the costs of investigating clinical needs, developing innovative concepts, testing concepts for viability, validating methods of manufacture, completing any necessary premarketing clinical trials, regulatory documentation and other activities required for design control, responding to customer requests for product enhancements, and assisting manufacturing engineering on an ongoing basis in developing new processes or improving existing processes.
-The actual expenses are included in the OE table above.
-As a percent of sales, R&D expenses were 1.2% in 2016 compared to 1.3% in 2015 and 1.1% in 2014.
-R&D expenses in 2017 are planned to be about \$500. - iii) G&A expenses: G&A expenses include the "front office" functional costs of executive management, finance and accounting, corporate information systems, human resources, stockholder relations, corporate risk management, corporate governance, protection of intellectual property, amortization of identifiable intangibles and legal costs.
-G&A expenses in 2016 were \$5,355 (13.6% of total consolidated sales) compared to \$5,848 (14.6% of total consolidated sales) in 2015 and \$6,110 (14.8% of total consolidated sales) in 2014.
-As previously noted, the FX impact of a weaker GBP in 2016 than in 2015 reduced UK G&A expenses, including amortization of IIA expense, by \$366.
+ii) R&D expenses: R&D expenses include the costs of investigating clinical needs, developing innovative concepts, testing concepts for viability, validating methods of manufacture, completing any necessary premarketing clinical trials, regulatory documentation and other activities required for design control, responding to customer requests for product enhancements, and assisting manufacturing engineering on an ongoing basis in developing new processes or improving existing processes.
+R&D expenses were \$447 (1.1% of sales) in 2017 compared to \$475 (1.2% of sales) in 2016, and \$522 (1.3% of sales) in 2015.
+Although no new UTMD devices were launched in 2017, R&D played a significant and continuing role in manufacturing process improvements that became evident in improved 2017 GPMs, in addition to continuing work on new product projects.
+UTMD does not pre-announce new devices that are being developed.
+R&D expenses in 2018 are expected to be higher than in 2017.

+iii) G&A expenses: G&A expenses include the "front office" functional costs of executive management and outside directors, finance and accounting, corporate information systems, human resources, stockholder relations, corporate risk management, corporate governance, protection of intellectual property, amortization of identifiable intangibles and legal costs.
+G&A expenses in 2017 were \$5,393 (13.0% of sales) compared to \$5,355 (13.6% of sales) in 2016, and \$5,848 (14.6% of sales) in 2015.
 The table above helps clarify several specific categories of G&A expenses.
-U.S. G&A expenses included in the 2016 "all other" category were \$150 lower from lower acquisition expenses together with lower executive officer salaries.
-Also included in the 2016 "all other" G&A expense category were \$45 in Canada subsidiary start-up expenses.

-In summary, in 2017, UTMD expects OE to be \$200 to \$300 higher than in 2016 due to 1) the addition of the Canada subsidiary, 2) an FX assumption incorporating a further GBP FX benefit reducing UK operating expenses another 3%, and 3) not including unforeseen litigation expenses or possible acquisition costs.
-OI in 2017 is expected to be leveraged by a higher GPM due to direct sales in Canada and France, as well as an incremental absorption of existing OE overheads in the UK and the U.S. Although management is not able to project 2017 sales due to geopolitical uncertainties affecting OUS sales, if consolidated sales do increase by 2-3%, OI should be further leveraged to an increase in the range of 6-8%.
+G&A expenses in Canada's first year of operation were \$160 higher than in 2016 during set-up.
+Amortization of the 2011 acquired Femcare IIA is part of G&A expenses.
+Although the IIA amortization expense in 2017 was only £4 lower than in 2016, because of the weaker GBP after the BREXIT referendum, the 2017 USD IIA amortization expense was \$112 lower than in 2016.
+The resulting G&A noncash amortization expense of Femcare IIA was 5.0% of total sales in 2017 compared to 5.5% of sales in 2016.
+The Femcare IIA amortization expense will continue until March 2026 (or until the value of any remaining IIA becomes impaired).

+In summary, in 2018 not including unforeseen litigation expenses or possible acquisition costs, UTMD expects OE to be higher than in 2017 due to 1) a weaker USD relative to all foreign currencies, rendering same level foreign subsidiary expenses higher in USD terms, 2) the addition of S&M resources and 3) higher R&D expenses.